Using DirectQuery in Power BI

 Limited data transformations

 Similarly, there are limitations in the data transformations that can be applied within Query Editor.
 With imported data, a sophisticated set of transformations can easily be applied to clean and re-shape the data before using it to create visuals (such as parsing JSON documents, or pivoting data from a column to a row orientated form).
 Those transformations are more limited in DirectQuery.
 First, when connecting to an OLAP source like SAP Business Warehouse, no transformations can be defined at all, and the entire external ‘model’ is taken from the source.
-For relational sources like SQL Server, it is still possible to define a set of transformations per query, but those transformations are limited, for performance reasons.
+For relational sources, like SQL Server, it is still possible to define a set of transformations per query, but those transformations are limited for performance reasons.
 Any such transformation will need to be applied on every query to the underlying source, rather than once on data refresh, so they are limited to those transformations that can reasonably be translated into a single native query.
 If you use a transformation that is too complex, then you will receive an error that either it must be deleted, or the model switched to Import mode.

 Additionally, the query that results from the Get Data dialog or Query Editor will be used in a subselect within the queries generated and sent to retrieve the necessary data for a visual.
 Thus the query defined in Query Editor must be valid within this context.
-In particular this means it is not possible to use a query using Common Table Expressions, nor that invokes Stored Procedures.
+In particular, this means it is not possible to use a query using Common Table Expressions, nor one that invokes Stored Procedures.

 - Defining relationships between tables